openlilylib/scholarly/README.md

 It belongs to *openLilyLib*, LilyPond's community library system.
 Therefore getting and installing *ScholarLY* is automatically handled by preparing *openLilyLib*.
-See its [home page](https://github.com/openlilylib/openlilylib) for details.
+See its [Wiki page](https://github.com/openlilylib/oll-core/wiki) for details.

 As part of *openLilyLib*, this library is released under the GNU General Public License.
 See *openLilyLib*'s license for details.